OTA

 Note

-• Bank0 OTA Header file can’t be packaged, which is different from the supporting Bank switching scheme.
+• Bank0 OTA Header file can’t be packaged.

 • If only Patch Image or APP Image, either of them can be packaged.